Blog • August 18, 2025

 What Is Bankruptcy?

 This question is tricky to answer because there are multiple types of bankruptcies a business can file, and they differ in key ways.
-In some types of bankruptcy, a business can keep important assets, pay off debts and eventually recover to be in better shape than before.
-This sounds optimistic, but consider that businesses including Kmart, Chrysler and even Marvel Entertainment have all been through bankruptcy and remain vital to the economy.
+In some types of bankruptcy, a business can keep important assets, enable debt settlement and eventually recover to be in better shape than before.
+This sounds optimistic, but consider that businesses including General Motors, Marvel Entertainment and even Apple have all been through bankruptcy and remain vital to the economy.
+As companies continue to feel the effects of post-pandemic restructuring and other economic headwinds, it’s more important than ever to be aware that bankruptcy may be a viable strategy for long-term success.

 From a legal point of view, bankruptcy reflects a state of being bankrupt.
 This means that an individual or business has debts they are unable to pay.
 The process of bankruptcy allows an individual or a business to alleviate the debt burden while repaying a portion of what is owed through a structured process overseen by the courts.